Everything’s Turning To White (P Kelly) and Sweet Guy (P Kelly) – Paul Kelly and the Messengers 1989

 The album So Much Water So Close To Home climbed to #10 locally, but none of the singles charted, although both Everything’s Turning To White and Sweet Guy have become live performance favorites.

 Despite lacking confidence in his vocals, which he has described as a combination of talking and singing, Paul Kelly has always been deliberate about finding voices for his songs other than his own, if he felt that would enhance their interpretation.
-Jenny Morris (Beggar On The Street Of Love) above with Kelly, Renee Geyer (A Difficult Woman), Christine Anu (Last Train), Wendy Matthews (Take Your Time), Deborah Conway (Everybody Wants To Touch Me) and Kasey Chambers (When We’re Both Old and Mad) have all benefited from this approach.
+Jenny Morris (Street Of Love) above with Kelly, Renee Geyer (A Difficult Woman), Christine Anu (Last Train), Wendy Matthews (Take Your Time), Deborah Conway (Everybody Wants To Touch Me) and Kasey Chambers (When We’re Both Old and Mad) have all benefited from this approach.

 Sweet Guy was such a song, it is a fiery domestic drama about abuse, which is told from a woman’s point of view, recorded with the Messengers at the urging of guitarist Steve Connolly, as Kelly initially felt that it would be inauthentic for a man to record such a song.